 A fresh Salad and rolls come with the steak dinner, and I thought the ranch dressing was excellent.
 They also come with the steak dinners on the lunch menu.
 The salad is mostly iceberg lettuce, but it has some other greens mixed in along with a generous amount of tomatoes and cheese.

 Soup can be ordered instead of the salad if you prefer.

 The Filet delivered everything I was expecting–flavor and good quality.
 Hoffbrau makes no claim that the steak is special in terms of being grass fed or anything like that.
 As someone who is pretty particular about steaks, though, I was very satisfied with it and would not be surprised if it were locally raised on their own ranch or came from their known trusted sources.
 It reminded me of the steaks I had while growing up–something that is not common enough in restaurants these days.

 The Baked Potato was also very good, and the toppings which included “everything” met my criteria for an enjoyable potato.
-The menu includes a choice of several sides, but I was happy with the potato and would stick with this on any future visits.
+The menu includes a choice of several sides that can be ordered as substitutes.

 The Banana Pudding is excellent but comes in a very large portion, and I think is meant to be shared.
 In case some are thinking of eating all of it by themselves, I must give a stern warning much like the old man in the Monty Python and the Holy Grail movie who was advising the knights about a particularly mean-tempered rabbit who they thought could be easily handled by just one of them (in other words, they are likely to fail).

 The restaurant also has peach cobbler and chocolate cake, which I assume come in equally large portions.